 - Deadpan Snarker: Pep Streebek.
 Friday too, in his own Motor Mouth way.

-- Defrosting Ice King: Friday gradually becomes a little less high-strung and more friendly and ultimately loses his virginity at the end of the movie.
+- Defrosting Ice King: Friday gradually becomes a little less high-strung and more friendly and gets the girl in the end.

 - Did You Just Have Sex?: Friday constantly refers to the young woman they rescued as "the Virgin Connie Swail."
 Until the very end of the film:Streebeck: [catches Friday yawning on the way into work] Long night last night partner?
 I thought the Christian Science Reading Room closed at ten.